Lentil Soup is thick and hearty, packed with veggies and lentils. This soup is incredibly filling and truly comfort in a bowl.

 • Olive oil: Makes the vegetables soft and adds flavor.

-• Lemon juice & zest: Make the soup taste fresh and zingy.
+• Lemon juice & zest: Add off the heat to keep their flavors fresh and vibrant.

 Tips For Success